 The Rubens got me intrigued when they dropped five (!) singles from their upcoming record before releasing it to the world.
 Singles indicating a clear shift in the approach to their preferred music genre, I might add.
 So you’ll understand why I couldn’t help but review their work.

 PART 68 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 The Rubens have been shaking things up on the Aussie music scene for a decade already.
 In that time, they’ve released four solid albums (including the new one), scored ARIA awards’ nominations, played numerous gigs and festivals, and supported Pink on her 2018 tour Down Under.
 If someone mentions the band’s name, and you don’t automatically start humming “Hoops”, you can’t call yourself an Aussie music fan at all.